Get

 When Do Puppies Grow Out of Play Fighting?

-Playing is the key to lifelong happiness for your dog, but play fighting at the intensity that puppies engage in is not.
-When puppies engage in play fighting, they imitate the aggressive behaviors they may need to use as adults.
+Playing is the key to lifelong happiness for your dog, but play fighting at the intensity that puppies engage in is not as common in adulthood.
+When puppies engage in play fighting, they rehearse for behaviors they may need to use as adults, like establishing boundaries or defending themselves if needed.

 This play allows puppies to practice those behaviors in a safe and controlled environment.
-Puppies typically grow out of play fighting by the time they are 6 to 8 months old.
+Puppies typically grow out of the most intense forms of play fighting by the time they are 6 to 12 months old.
 While some adult dogs may still engage in play fighting, it is typically not to the same extent as puppies.

 How Can I Tell if Puppies Play is Too Rough?